Rebels down Ukraine helicopters, Putin denounces city assault

 "But so far things have not worked out the way they wanted."

-(Additional reporting by Natalia Zinets and Elizabeth Piper in Kiev and Matthew Robinson in Donetsk; writing by Alastair Macdonald and Philippa Fletcher; editing by Peter Graff and Giles Elgood)
+(Additional reporting by Natalia Zinets and Elizabeth Piper in Kiev; Writing by Alastair Macdonald; Editing by Peter Graff and Giles Elgood)